ndau/ndaumath/README.md

 An implementation of the BIP-0039 words-to-bits technique, using the same wordlist.
 It supports multiple languages in the API but so far only English is supported.

-## Commands

-None of the code in the cmd subdirectory is required to make ndau work, and in some cases the code is obsolete and is only being kept around for experimental purposes.

-The ones documented below, however, may sometimes be useful, and may eventually evolve into full-fledged applications.

-### addrtool

-addrtool can generate and validate ndau addresses.

-### sigtool

-sigtool can generate ndau keypairs, sign blocks of data, and validate signatures.